node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo apt-get update && sudo apt-get install python-dev python-rpi.gpio

 <div class="doc-callout">
-<em>Change from Node-RED v0.9.1</em>: Using RPi.GPIO is a change from using WiringPi
-- the main benefits are that we can get software PWM on all output pins, and easier access to interrupts on inputs meaning faster response times (rather than polling).
+Using RPi.GPIO is a change from our using WiringPi in v0.9.1 - the main benefits are that we can get software PWM on all output pins, and easier access to interrupts on inputs meaning faster response times (rather than polling).
 </div>